nypublicradio/ember-hifi/README.md

 ### API

 #### Service API
-`ember-hifi` plays one sound at a time.
-The currently playing sound is set to `currentSound` on the service.
-Most methods and properties on the service simply proxy to that sound.
+`hifi` plays one sound at a time.
+Multiple sounds can be loaded and ready to go, but only one sound plays at a time.
+The currently playing sound is set to `currentSound` on the service, and most methods and properties on the service simply proxy to that sound.

 ###### Methods

 - `play(urlsOrPromise, options)`

-`play` calls `load` with the same arguments, and then on success plays the sound and returns it to you.
+`play` calls `load` with the same arguments, and then on success plays the sound, returning it to you.

 `play` can take one or more URLs, or a promise returning one or more URLs.

-If the audio URLs are not known at the time of a play event, give `play` the promise to resolve, otherwise your mobile users are going to have to click the play button twice (due to some restrictions on autoplaying audio).
+If the audio URLs are not known at the time of a play event, give `play` the promise to resolve, otherwise your mobile users might have to click the play button twice (due to some restrictions on autoplaying audio).

 ```javascript
 export default Ember.Route.extend({